P2: Standard logic circuits: multiplexer, decoder, etc. VHDL flat single-file design (plan A, plan B) |

 C:\CSD\P2\Hex_7seg_decoder_A_sPLD\(files)

-3.- Attach the JED file to the AM22V10 sPLD in the Proteus schematic and run a simulation to obtain the truth table and verify that the circuit works as expected.
+3. Attach the *.jed file to the AM22V10 sPLD in the Proteus schematic and run a simulation to obtain the truth table and verify that the circuit works as expected, as if it had been designed using classic technologies.

 Fig. 13.
 Simulation of the HEX_7seg_decoder implemented in a sPLD device GAL22V10. |